 You know how hair professionals are always telling you not to use box dye to make a major hair change?
 There’s a reason for that—and it’s because of the developer.

 Developer is a totally crucial element in the hair coloring process.
 It comes in different strengths—usually referred to as “volumes”—which will tell you how much it can change your hair.
 Ten volume developer is the most gentle; it will let you deposit color only.
-Twenty volume developer will shift your hair one to two shades, while 30 volume developer will let you alter your hair 3 to 4 shades.
+Twenty volume developer will shift your hair one to two shades, while 30 volume developer will let you alter your hair three to four shades.
 You should never use anything stronger than this at home.

 Box dyes come with developer and dye packaged together, but the developer is generally only 20 volume.
 This means that no matter what the color is on the box, you’ll only be able to make your hair one or two shades lighter (or darker) than its natural color.
 So if you have dark brown hair that you want to dye a sunny blonde, you’re going to end up with a muddy mess if you use a box.
 That weak sauce developer can only do so much!

-Instead, if you’re looking to make a big change, get thee to a beauty supply store where you can buy dye and developer separately.
+Instead, if you’re looking to make a big change, get thee to an online beauty supply store where you can buy dye and developer separately.
 This means that you’ll be able to get the developer strength that will actually work to give you your dream hair color.
 Bonus: the dyes sold in beauty supply stores are usually professional quality, which means you’ll also get a richer, longer-lasting color.

 3. Get the right amount of product.

-This is probably a little “duh,” but if you have hair longer than your shoulders (or if it’s very thick), make sure you have twice as much color on hand.
+This is probably a little “duh,” but if you have hair longer than your shoulders (or if it’s very thick), make sure you have twice as much hair dye on hand.
 Whether this means buying two boxes or mixing up a double batch of developer and dye, you just want to be sure you don’t run out halfway through.
 Having a half-dyed head is so not the look.

 We’ve all been there: life gets so busy that you don’t have enough time to redo your color, and crazy visible roots are the result.
 To hide them temporarily, blend those suckers in with eyeshadow.